Most Unbreakable NBA Records

 Teams: Los Angeles Lakers, Phoenix Suns, Dallas Mavericks, Miami Heat

-A. C. Green played in the NBA from 1985 to 2001."Load management" wasn’t even an NBA phrase until Gregg Popovich and the Spurs popularized it this decade.
+Bottom line: "Load management" wasn’t even an NBA phrase until Gregg Popovich and the Spurs popularized it this decade.
 But now practically every team routinely rests its players to keep them fresh for the long haul, and entering the 2019-20 NBA season, Joe Ingles' 304 games was the longest active streak in the league.

 A.C.
 Green, who maintained his virginity throughout his 16-year career (which may have played a part in his streak), missed three games during his second season in the league and then played 1,192 straight games until he retired.